jgrondski/google-sheets-bracket-generation/README.md

 ## Google API Setup

-### Step 1: Enable Google APIs
+### Step 1: Create Google Cloud Project

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a new project or select existing project
+2. **Create a new project**:
-3. Enable these APIs:
+   - Click the project dropdown at the top (next to "Google Cloud")
+   - Click "NEW PROJECT"
+   - Enter a project name (e.g., "Tournament Brackets")
+   - Click "CREATE"
+   - Wait for the project to be created and make sure it's selected

+### Step 2: Enable Google APIs

+1. In your Google Cloud project, go to **APIs & Services > Library**
+2. Search for and enable these APIs (click each, then click "ENABLE"):
    - **Google Sheets API**
    - **Google Drive API**

-### Step 2: Create OAuth Credentials
+### Step 3: Create OAuth Credentials

 1. Go to **APIs & Services > Credentials**
 2. Click **+ CREATE CREDENTIALS > OAuth client ID**